TelemetryHarbor/harbor-docs/docs/integrations/weight-logger.md

 **Shortcut not running**

-* Confirm Telemetry Harbor credentials are correct.
+* Confirm Harbor Scale credentials are correct.

 **No data in Grafana**